 - False labeling of germination percentage.

-- False labeling of germination percentage;
+- False labeling of pure seed percentage.

 - Failure to keep or supply records;